halomademeapc/GravyIrc/docfx_project/articles/guide-connect.md

-# Connect to an IRC Server
+# Connect to an IRC server

-To connect to an IRC Server, you'll need to provide a [User](/api/GravyIrc.User.html) and [IConnection](/api/GravyIrc.Connection.IConnection.html) to instantiate a new [IrcClient](/api/GravyIrc.IrcClient.html).
+To connect to an IRC server, you'll need to provide a [User](/api/GravyIrc.User.html) and [IConnection](/api/GravyIrc.Connection.IConnection.html) to instantiate a new [IrcClient](/api/GravyIrc.IrcClient.html).

 The user object can be created with a nick and an optional real name.